stephenh/stephenh.github.com/_posts/2010-07-18-publishing-to-maven-repos-with-ivy.markdown

 Publishing to Maven repositories is a fact of life for projects in the Java community.

 While I am not a fan of Maven itself, I readily admit that the standard shared repository/transitive-metadata approach they have driven has been a great thing for the community.
-While I was initially skeptical, downloading dependencies and getting them out of source code repos is a good thing.
+While I was initially skeptical, downloading dependencies and keeping them out of source code repos is a good thing.

 Using Ivy
 ---------